Monday Marketing Minute

 Does your community have a popular sports team, annual event, trade show, or expo?
 Find a reputable, established event or group in your community and reach out to them for possible sponsorships.
 The credibility of the group helps to establish the credibility of your brand.
 Also, depending on attendance, you have the potential of getting your brand in front of a lot of people.
 Choose events, sports teams, and community groups to sponsor that appeal to your target market.
 Not only is the audience more motivated to learn about your brand, but you’ll save time and resources by weeding out those who are less likely to use your services/buy your products.

-A sponsorship doesn’t always mean you have to pony up a lot out of pocket.
+Sponsorship doesn’t always mean you have to pony up a lot out of pocket.
 Often, you can offer an exchange of products and services to support the event.
 Sponsorship marketing for the event could include social media, print, banners, signage, and other sponsorship material.
 At different events, like Expos and Trade shows, you have the chance to give away promotional products with your logo on it to a large number of visitors – which is a very easy and inexpensive way to market your brand in the community!

 Targeted Ads (Local Newspaper, Magazine, Radio Stations)

 Local radio is known to reflect the community.
 Listeners use these stations to learn about events, weather, traffic, and more while also jamming along to songs on their commute.
 Also, different radio stations usually have targeted, well-defined audiences.
 You can choose a station to run your ads that will reach the ears of the audience you want to engage with.
-Again, making your marketing highly efficient.
+Again, make your marketing highly efficient.

 Contact your local radio stations and you will find a variety of advertising options that will work with your budget and make the biggest impact.
 Is there a big event coming up in the community?
 Offer a ticket giveaway!
 Then, advertise it on the radio.